-This is my first blog post, archived here.
+This is my first blog post from 2014, archived here.

 I wanted to start off with a quick story.
 I don’t often talk about the full story of my start in running, but it is my hope that some people can use it as motivation that ordinary people can change their lives.